GNVageesh/tokyonight-backgrounds/README.md

 ## TokyoNight-Backgrounds
-An dark neon collection of wallpapers for your night rice.
+A dark neon collection of wallpapers for your night rice.

 WIP: _Only Avogadr.io wallpapers for now._